yanei11/sheep_ast/example/grep_like/Example1.md

 After executing the command, it should be seen same output as grep command result.
 In the following, how to construct the application is shown step by step.
 Please see follwoing with example code and example test file.

-The test file is cpp sntax code.
+Followings are the test file.
+They are cpp sntax code.
+- spec/scoped_match_file/test1.cc
+- spec/scoped_match_file/test2.cc
+- spec/scoped_match_file/test3.cc

-## package include
+# package include

 Firstly, you need to include sheep_ast package.
 It is done by